Changing children's lives: the economic impact of early years education

 The findings from this Australian Research Council-funded project, which is expected to be completed in 2020, have the potential to influence the design of childcare and education for 36,000 at-risk children in Australia, as well as informing approaches in regular childcare.

 This project will make a demonstrable contribution to designing public policy for early years education and childcare for vulnerable children by measuring the impact of EYEP on the cognitive and behavioural outcomes for those children taking part in the program compared to those in a control group.

 It will also determine the overall economic benefit of the program, thereby adding to knowledge on 'what works' in policy for this group of children.

-Tseng Y, Jordan B, Borland J, Clancy T, Coombs N, Cotter K, Hill A and Kennedy A, 'Participants in the Trail of the Early Years Education Program’ , Changing the Trajectories of Australia’s most Vulnerable Children Report No. 1
+Tseng Y, Jordan B, Borland J, Clancy T, Coombs N, Cotter K, Hill A and Kennedy A, 'Participants in the Trial of the Early Years Education Program’ , Changing the Trajectories of Australia’s Most Vulnerable Children, Report No. 1 (June 2017).